 When you open an account, Internal Revenue Service ("IRS") regulations require that you provide your taxpayer identification number ("TIN"), certify that it is correct, and certify that you are not subject to backup withholding under IRS regulations.
 If you fail to provide your TIN or the proper tax certifications, each Portfolio is required to withhold 24% of all the distributions (including dividends and capital gain distributions) and redemption proceeds paid to you.
 Each Portfolio is also required to begin backup withholding on your account if the IRS instructs it to do so.
-Amounts withheld may be applied to your federal income tax liability and you may obtain a refund from the IRS if withholding results in an overpayment of federal income tax for such year.
+Amounts withheld may be applied to your federal income tax for such year.
 Foreign shareholders are subject to different withholding requirements.